MetPX/sarracenia/doc/sr_poll.1.rst

 Here it is important to say that :

 The *sum=0,0* is used because no checksum computation was performed.
-It is often desirable use the *sum=z,s* to have downloaders calculate a useful checksum as they download for use by others.
+It is often desirable to use the *sum=z,s* to have downloaders calculate a useful checksum as they download for use by others.

 The *parts=1,fsiz,1,0,0* is used and the file's size is taken from the ls of the file.